mendix/docs/content/en/docs/refguide/modeling/resources/scheduled-events.md

 #### 4.1.1 Specific Date

-This allows you to run the event on the same date every year.
-For example, April 5th.
+This allows you to run the event on the same date every year (for example, April 5th).

 | Property | Description |
 | --- | --- |